-Peaceful assembly and freedom of association (section 16) It is considered and there are no implications at the time of preparing this document.
+It is considered and there are no implications at the time of preparing this document.
 However tender documents require submitters and their subcontractors to comply with these.
-Protection of families and children (section 17) It is considered and there are no implications at the time of preparing this document.
+It is considered and there are no implications at the time of preparing this document.
 However tender documents require submitters and their subcontractors to comply with these.
-Right to take part in public life (section 18) It is considered and there are no implications at the time of preparing this document.
+It is considered and there are no implications at the time of preparing this document.
 However tender documents require submitters and their subcontractors to comply with these.
-Cultural rights (section 19) It is considered and there are no implications at the time of preparing this document.
+It is considered and there are no implications at the time of preparing this document.
 However tender documents require submitters and their subcontractors to comply with these.
-Property rights (section 20) This is considered in this policy.
-Liberty and security of person (section 21) It is considered and there are no implications at the time of preparing this document.
-Fair hearing (section 24) This is considered in this policy.
-Rights in criminal proceedings (section 25) This is considered in this policy.
-Overall, does the policy, local law or decision raise human rights issues?
-It is considered and there are no implications at the time of preparing this document Are there any human rights implications arising from this policy or directive in relation to the 20 substantive rights?
-Note: some rights have been excluded that do not apply to local government (eg deprivation of liberty) Analysis Overall, does the policy, local law or directive restrict or interfere with the scope of the human right/s identified?
+This is considered in this policy.
 It is considered and there are no implications at the time of preparing this document.
-However tender documents require submitters and their subcontractors to comply with these.
-If yes, are the limitations or restrictions reasonably and demonstrably justified under Section 7 of the Human Rights Charter?
-Are there any less restrictive means reasonably available to achieve the purpose that the limitation seeks to achieve?
-Not applicable.
+This is considered in this policy.
+This is considered in this policy.
+It is considered and there are no implications at the time of preparing this document Analysis It is considered and there are no implications at the time of preparing this document.
+However tender documents require submitters and their subcontractors to comply with these. ed ne Not applicable. •